2023lic14/2023lic14/README.md

 *August 2025 – May 2026*
 - Will work with mentors in the industry along with a team of peers to apply ML knowledge to the real world in impactful ways (Project Pending)

+### 🧠 **Research Assistant @ University of Minnesota CMMR Lab**
+*Jul 2024 – Dec 2024*
+- Built a U-Net model using PyTorch to denoise MRI images
+- Used Matlab to preprocess and become familiar with the datasets
+- Conducted training and testing on supercomputer through VNC
+- Tools: Python, Linux, Matlab, Git, VNC

 ### 🤖 **First Tech Challenge Robotics**
 *2016 – 2023*